mikewschmidt/fine-tuned-job-search/README.md

 ## Architecture
 ![Fine-Tuned Job Search diagram](https://github.com/mikewschmidt/fine-tuned-job-search/blob/master/templates/fine-tuned-job-search.drawio.png "Fine-Tuned Job Search diagram")

 When submitting a job search, the app submits a more targeted search on the large job search website.
-Scrapes the job IDs on all the jobs and pushes them to the SQS queue.
+Scrapes the job IDs from the resultset and pushes them to the SQS queue.
 Then a Lambda trigger executes the code to scrape the job details and writes it to the DynamoDB database.

 ## Technologies